collective-action/tech/README.md

     description
    </td>
    <td class="field-value">
-    More than 3,500 of the company’s corporate employees signed their names to a letter published on Wednesday that urged Jeff Bezos to create a comprehensive climate-change plan for the company.
+    The company’s corporate employees signed their names to a letter published on Wednesday that urged Jeff Bezos to create a comprehensive climate-change plan for the company.
    </td>
   </tr>
   <tr>